tychonievich/cso1-s2022/markdown/lab09-args-input.md

 Modify the program so that it only reads the 10 chars for the strings.
 Modify the string1 array (buffer) so that has enough space to hold the concantinated result.

-## Check in with your TA
+## Test your progress.
-Demo an example to your TA showing a program that reads two 10 char words (example 0123456789) and prints the concatenated result.
+Try an example that reads two 10 char words (example 0123456789) and prints the concatenated result.
 Your code should concatenate the strings with `strcat`, not simply print them next to one another.